Contractors using a limited company

 Please note that for ease, we tend to think of and refer to the original rules as IR35 and the 2017/2021 rules as off payroll working, although not everybody demarcates them like this.

-Basically, these rules say that if you look like an employee for the public sector client or medium/large end client that you work for in the private sector, then you should pay tax like an employee.
+Basically, the 2017 and 2021 rules say that if you look like an employee for the public sector client or medium/large end client that you work for in the private sector, then you should pay tax like an employee.
 However, because it is only a ‘deemed’ employment relationship, you will not get any of the employment rights that usually go along with being an employee.

-This means that the entity responsible (usually the end client or agency) for paying your company will have to operate PAYE tax and NIC on the amount they pay to your limited company for your services.
+This means that the entity responsible (usually the end client or agency) for paying your company will have to operate PAYE tax and National Insurance on the amount they pay to your limited company for your services.
 You can read more about the requirements on ‘fee-payers’ on GOV.UK.

 You should then be able to draw out the money from the company as either a salary or dividends without further deductions.

-The end client that you work for is responsible for deciding whether you look like an employee (as opposed to a genuinely self-employed person), by applying the general ‘status’ tests If they are not the entity responsible for paying your limited company they then need to pass the result to them so that PAYE can be operated as appropriate.
+The end client that you work for is responsible for deciding whether you look like an employee (and thus, whether they need to operate PAYE), by applying the general ‘status’ tests.
+Again, there is a tool on GOV.UK to help with this.
+If they are not the entity responsible for paying your limited company they then need to pass the result on so that PAYE can be operated further down the supply chain, as appropriate.
 You can read more about the requirements on end-clients on GOV.UK.

-If you are a lower-paid worker, you are not likely to have much autonomy over the work that you do for them, so you will probably be determined to look like an employee.
+If you are a lower-paid worker, you are not likely to have much autonomy over the work that you do for them, so the end client will probably determine that you look like an employee.

 You can find a summary of the rules as they apply to workers who are providing services to the public sector or medium and large clients in the private sector on GOV.UK.
 HMRC’s technical guidance can be found here.

-As the 2021 off payroll working changes had quite a large impact, there are some extra resources available to help workers understand the 2021 rules, including flowcharts, case studies and factsheets on GOV.UK.
+Given the potential complexity, there are some extra resources available to help workers understand the rules, including flowcharts, case studies and factsheets on GOV.UK.
 Webinars and videos are also available.

 If you stop using a limited company

-If you fall under the off payroll working rules since 2017/2021, the cost savings you may have received previously may have disappeared.
-So, working through a limited company becomes much less attractive, especially when you consider all the admin and hassle that usually goes with running a limited company.
-Indeed, there will be so much potential cost and complexity in supply chains involving limited companies, that if you are a lower paid worker being asked to work through one, you probably need to ask yourself why!
+If the off payroll working rules apply to you, any cost savings there used to be may have disappeared.
+So, working through a limited company becomes much less attractive, especially when you consider all the admin that usually goes with running a limited company.

-If you are asked to work through an umbrella company, please be very wary of the potential problems with umbrella companies we outline in our guidance.
+- work through an umbrella company.
+If you are asked to work through an umbrella company, it is important to understand the risks – we recommend you read our guidance.

-If you stop working through your own limited company, you also need to take steps to ensure that your old limited company will be closed down properly.
+If you stop working through your own limited company, you may need to take steps to ensure that it is closed down properly.

 Managed service companies

-In the past, managed service companies (MSCs) have been used to try to help workers avoid reaching the 5% shareholding threshold that brings them potentially within the IR35/off-payroll working rules, while offering, on the face of it, similar advantages to working through a limited company.
-This is because workers would not own more than 5% of the shares in the MSC.
+In the past, managed service companies (MSCs) have been used to try to help workers avoid reaching the 5% shareholding threshold required to trigger the IR35/off-payroll working rules.
+This was at same time as offering, on the face of it, similar advantages to working through a limited company.

-Broadly this works because workers own shares in a composite company – made up of many, generally unconnected (apart from perhaps being in the same type of trade), non-director shareholders, each holding different classes of share allowing the appropriate amount of income to be channelled to them via a dividend.
+Broadly, workers would own shares in a composite company – made up of many, generally unconnected (apart from perhaps being in the same type of trade), non-director shareholders, each holding different classes of share.
+This would allow the appropriate amount of income to be channelled to them via a dividend.

-It is very complex, but very briefly, the managed service company legislation requires MSCs to apply PAYE to all income earned by individuals operating through MSCs.
-It does this by deeming any payment or benefit received by a worker through an MSC as earnings from employment.
-This means it should be subject to tax and NIC at the time the worker receives it.
+However these structures now fall under the managed service company legislation.
+This requires managed service companies to apply PAYE to all income received through them, as it deems any payment or benefit received by a worker to be earnings from employment.
 The nature of the relationship between the worker and the end client does not matter in this situation, as it does for IR35/off-payroll working rules.